 - Submit a manuscript for publication in a peer reviewed journal.

-Anyone who knows me well knows that I’m a planner and that I can’t remain idle for long.
-Call it all a byproduct of being high-strung.
+Anyone who knows me well knows that I love my work, I’m a planner, and that I can’t remain idle for long.
 No apologies.
 There’s.
 Little.
 Slowing.
 Down.
 Now, yes, sometimes you need to ease up so that you can appreciate the moment.
 I’ve gotten better with enjoying the company of others and absorbing as much as possible from experiences.
 That said, I believe that we choose our fate – that we each have agency to make use of in this life.
 Furthermore, I’m conscious of the fact that the time is passing.
 Here I encourage you to make the most of yours.

 *Indicates that the goal will be addressed this fall.
 Click here for image source.